mauritssilvis/challenges/java/basic_maven_project_intellij/README.md

-# Challenges > Java > Setting up a basic Maven project using IntelliJ IDEA
+# Setting up a basic Maven project using IntelliJ IDEA

-> A basic Maven project, set up using IntelliJ IDEA
+> A basic Maven project set up using IntelliJ IDEA

 ## Introduction